 UNIVERSITY OF CALGARY FACULTY OF ARTS DEPARTMENT OF CLASSICS AND RELIGION

-COURSE OUTLINE - FALL 2016
+COURSE OUTLINE - Winter 2018

-Course RELS 353 - Islam in the Modern World
+Course RELS 353 Time TR 12:30-13:45

-Time TR 12:30 - 13:45

-Instructor Mushegh Asatryan
+Instructor Dr. Mushegh Asatryan

-Office Hours M 13:00-14:00

-Office CHD 511
+Office Hours Th 14:30-15:30 CHD 322

-E-mail mushegh.asatryan@ucalgary.ca
+E-mail Mushegh.asatryan@ucalgary.ca

-Telephone 587-220-3241
+Telephone 403-220-3241

-Required Text(s): All the readings are included in a reading packet, which will be made available online
+Required Text(s): John Obert Voll, Islam: Continuity and Change in the Modern World, 2nd

+ed.
+(Cyracuse University Press, 1994) Additional texts will be uploaded to D2L

+Optional Text(s):

 Course Description: How is Islam today different from what it was a thousand years ago (or is it)?
 What are the responses to Western colonialism, the rise of nation states, and globalization by various Muslim groups and individuals?
 Is Islam in the West different from Islam in traditionally Muslim regions?

-This course will address these and other questions within a broad historical framework, by asking, not only what? and when?, but also why?
+This course will address these and other questions within a broad historical framework, by asking, not only what? and when?, but also how? and why?
 During the semester will read about the history of various Islamic movements that have emerged in the last couple of hundred years, while examining the political and social circumstances of their rise.
 We will examine the writings of modern Muslim thinkers and will study how they have used the Islamic tradition to advocate for contemporary concerns.
 We will try to understand the ways Islam has been evoked to justify (sometimes violent) political action.
 Finally, we will look at the changing perceptions about gender among different Muslim groups in the West and in the East.
 The materials covered during the course include films, studies about modern Islam as well as works by modern Muslim thinkers.
 Core Competencies: Knowledge of key Muslim thinkers, political figures, and movements in the modern period; the ability to critically read and analyze religious texts; to place individuals, events, and ideas in historical perspective; the ability to express oneself with clarity orally and on paper.
 Course Requirements: